When Did Global Warming Stop?

 Has Global Warming Stopped?

-As I write, the temperature outside my door reads 34 degrees Fahrenheit, belying the brilliant sunshine.
+As I write, in February of 2011, the temperature outside my door reads 34 degrees Fahrenheit, belying the brilliant sunshine.
 But our forecast calls for up to an inch of snow tonight, and further West, they are already getting pounded with another in a seemingly endless series of winter storms.
 And I live in Atlanta, where the average maximum temperature for this time of year is 56 degrees!

 So does this mean that global warming has stopped, and everything is OK, if only we remember to lay in a sufficient supply of wool sweaters, blankets and long underwear?